 - They do things better than I do – if so, learn from them

-- They have more than I have – if so, ask them how to save or acquire things
+- I don’t have the things they have– if so, ask them how to save or acquire things

-- They make recovery look easy – if so, ask them for advice when you complicate things
+- Their recovery looks easy – if so, ask them for advice when you complicate things

 Finding Value Within Yourself